wavefrontHQ/docs/pages/doc/integrations_pcf_alerts.md

 The Pivotal Cloud Foundry (PCF) integration includes a rich set of alerts out of the box.
 You can preview the alerts on the **Alerts** tab of the integration.
 This page gives details for each alert.

-{% include note.html content="If you already have installed the Pivotal Cloud Foundry (PCF) alerts, and want to migrate to the Tanzu Application Service integration, uninstall the PCF alerts, so that you don't have duplicate versions of the alerts.
-See [installing and uninstalling integration alerts](integrations.html#installing-and-uninstalling-integration-alerts)." %}
+{% include note.html content="If you already have installed the Pivotal Cloud Foundry (PCF) alerts, and want to migrate to the Tanzu Application Service integration, uninstall the PCF alerts, so that you don't have duplicate versions of the same alerts.
+See [installing and uninstalling integration alerts](integrations.html#installing-and-uninstalling-integration-alerts).
+Note that any changes to the PCF alerts that you have made will not be migrated and will be lost.
+You have to apply them manually after setting up the Tanzu Application Service integration." %}

 ## PAS Active Locks Alerts

 Total count of how many locks the system components are holding.

 If the ActiveLocks count is not equal to the expected value, there is likely a problem with Diego.
-1. Run monit status to inspect for failing processes.
+1. Run `monit` status to inspect for failing processes.
 2. If there are no failing processes, then review the logs for the components using the Locket service: BBS, Auctioneer, TPS Watcher, Routing API, and Clock Global (Cloud Controller clock).
 Look for indications that only one of each component is active at a time.
 3. Focus triage on the BBS first:
    - A healthy BBS shows obvious activity around starting or claiming LRPs.